-9.1.10 Wastewater Generation and Disposal
+9.1.9 Wastewater Generation and Disposal

-- Provide portable sanitary conveniences for the construction workers for control of sewage waste.
+- i.
+Provide portable sanitary conveniences for the construction workers for control of sewage waste.
 A ratio of approximately 25 workers per chemical toilet should be used. - ii.
 Showers should be provided for the workers.

-9.1.11 Storage of Raw Material and Equipment
+9.1.10 Storage of Raw Material and Equipment

-- A central area should be designated for the storage of raw materials.
+- i.
+A central area should be designated for the storage of raw materials.
 This area should be lined in order to prevent the leakage of chemicals into the sediment. - i.
 Raw materials that generate dust should be covered or wet frequently to prevent them from becoming air or waterborne. - ii.
 Fine grained materials (sand, marl, etc.) will be stockpiled away from drainage channels and low berms will be placed around the piles which themselves will be covered with tarpaulin to prevent them from being eroded and washed away. - iii.
 Raw material should be placed on hardstands surrounded by berms. - iv.
 Equipment should be stored on impermeable hard stands surrounded by berms to contain any accidental surface runoff. - v.
 Bulk storage of fuels and oils should be in clearly marked containers (tanks/drums etc.) indicating the type and quantity being stored.
 In addition, these containers should be surrounded by berms to contain the volume being stored in case of accidental spillage.
+The berms must be constructed in order contain at least twice the volume of material to be stored. - vi.
+A detailed methodology for storage of raw material will be provided as part of the construction permitting and monitoring phases of the proposed project.
+This will include proposed location of "hardstands" and designs should be submitted for approval by the WRA and the other relevant authorities.

-9.1.12 Transportation of Raw Material and Equipment
+9.1.11 Transportation of Raw Material and Equipment

-- i.
-Paths of the planned roadways should be used, rather than creating temporary pathways just for equipment access. - ii.
+i.
+Paths of the planned roadways should be used, rather than creating temporary pathways just for equipment access.

+- ii.
 Adequate and appropriate road signs should be erected to warn road users of the construction activities.
 For example reduced speed near the construction site. - iii.
 Raw materials such as marl and sand should be adequately covered within the trucks to prevent any escaping into the air and along the roadway. - iv.
 The trucks should be parked on the proposed site until they are off loaded. - v.
-Heavy equipment should be transported early morning (12 am -5 am) with proper pilotage. - vi.
+Heavy equipment should be transported early morning (12 am 5 am) with proper pilotage. - vi.
 The use of flagmen should be employed to regulate traffic flow.

+- i.
 A lead person should be identified and appointed to be responsible for emergencies occurring on the site.
-This person should be clearly identified to be construction workers.
+This person should be clearly identified to the construction workers. - ii.

-- ii.
 The construction management team should have onsite first aid kits and arrange for a local nurse and/or doctor to be on call for the construction site. - iii.
 Make prior arrangements with local health care facilities such as health centres or the hospitals to accommodate any eventualities. - iv.
 Material Safety Data Sheets (MSDS) should be store onsite.